 Each of these portable devices cost less than $40.
 (The Samsung cost me less than $25.)

-For me, a converted Android device is the perfect alternative to the iPod Nano or Shuffle, an expensive workout watch, Sandisk Clip, or taking my chances on one of the many unknown brands available on Amazon.
+For me, a converted Android device has proven the perfect alternative to the iPod Nano or Shuffle, an expensive workout watch, Sandisk Clip, or taking my chances on one of the many unknown brands available on Amazon.

 For under $40, my MP3 player has a touchscreen and Bluetooth.